 Control systems research studies how to manipulate the parameters affecting the behavior of a system to produce a desired or optimal outcome.
 The tools that form the body of knowledge, known as control theory, are applicable to a wide variety of systems, including electrical, mechanical, chemical, biological, economic, and social systems.

-UCSB is a world-renowned leader in control systems engineering, with a large number of highly-recognized control faculty engaged in very high-impact research.
+UCSB is a world-renowned leader in control systems engineering, with a large number of highly recognized control faculty engaged in very high-impact research.
 Control systems research at UCSB is coordinated through the multi-disciplinary Center for Control, Dynamical Systems, and Computation (CCDC).
-Currently, the Center consists of 22 faculty and about 80 graduate students from the departments of Electrical and Computer Engineering, Mechanical Engineering, Chemical Engineering, Computer Science, and Mathematics.
+Currently, the Center consists of faculty and graduate students from the departments of Electrical and Computer Engineering, Mechanical Engineering, Chemical Engineering, Computer Science, and Mathematics.